 '''

-start cluster --background mycluster;
+add hosts --hosts=torsk mysite;

 '''

-In this example, the command contains a start cluster instruction.
+In this example, the command contains a add hosts instruction.
 An instruction consists of one or two keywords, such as set, or show status.
-This instruction is modified by the --background option that follows it; however, this option assigns no values.

 Most command options have short forms, consisting of single letters, in addition to their long forms.
-Using the short form of the --background option, the previous example could also be written like this:
+Using the short form of the --hosts option, the previous example could also be written like this:

 '''

-start cluster -B mycluster;
+add hosts -h torsk mysite;

 '''